gaperez64/acacia4aiger/readme.txt

-Acacia 4 Aiger - is a framework which prepares TLSF input for the LTL synthesis tool Acacia++ and processes its output to, when possible, generate an AIGER circuit satisfying the TLSF specification.
+Acacia 4 Aiger - is a framework which prepares TLSF input for the LTL synthesis tool Acacia+ and processes its output to, when possible, generate an AIGER circuit satisfying the TLSF specification.

 Authors = Romain Brenguier, Ocan Sankur, Guillermo A. Perez, Jean-Francois Raskin